 Nurses have numerous options beyond caring for patients in a hospital setting.
 Communities need nurses throughout the continuum of care; from preventive health services to complex disease states.
 When patients and their families are facing a health crisis, nurses are the most obvious choice to guide them through the myriad of diagnoses, testing, review of results, next steps, etc. Enter the nurse navigator.

 A relatively new role for nurses, the nurse navigator is assigned to assist and support patients and their families through the foreign maze of the healthcare world.
 As with any foreign travel, not understanding the language, landmarks, or unusual customs can be terrifying for those facing a life-altering diagnosis.
-The nurse navigator is both translator and guide to ease the journey of fear and uncertainty.
+The nurse navigator is both a translator and guide to ease the journey of fear and uncertainty.

 Although the role is quickly expanding, most nurse navigators are working with oncology patients facing chemotherapy, surgery, and/or radiation.
 For example, nurse navigators at Genesis Health System's Cancer Care Institute employ a team of nurses to have one-on-one contact with patients to offer resources and education regarding the planned treatment.
 The nurse navigator acts as a liaison between the patient and all members of the care team.